Hustlay

 • Single-stream freelancers who hate admin.
 If you have one side hustle, no hours to track, no invoicing needed — SparkReceipt's narrower scope means less UI, less setup, less decisions to make.
 The $4.99/mo receipt-only plan is genuinely cheaper than Hustlay free if you'd also pay for something else for invoicing.

 • Teams that just need receipt aggregation.
 SparkReceipt has better team-receipt-sharing features — multiple users dump receipts into one bucket.
-Hustlay's team features are explicitly Team-tier ($39/seat) and focused on multi-user project access, not shared receipt ingestion.
+Hustlay doesn't currently offer multi-user or team accounts at any tier — it's built for a single operator tracking multiple income streams, not shared receipt ingestion across a team.

 • Users who love SparkReceipt's mobile-first UX.
 SparkReceipt's camera scan flow is very polished.
 Hustlay's is competent but less of a product focus — we care more about the post-scan dashboard than the scan itself.